esq4/nind-denoise/.junie/guidelines.md

 - External tools on Windows
   - PowerShell is the default shell in this workspace.
 When running examples from the README, prefer backslashes and/or doubled backslashes; some Windows shells do not like single forward slashes for paths.
-  - Ensure darktable-cli.exe and gmic.exe are either on PATH, have their locations recorded in a configuration file, or passed explicitly via --dt and --gmic.
+  - Ensure darktable-cli.exe and gmic.exe have their locations recorded in a configuration file, or passed explicitly via --dt and --gmic.

 - Subprocess safety
   - When adding new pipeline stages, prefer the run_cmd helper in pipeline.py to standardize logging and Path-to-str conversion.
   - Use cwd where appropriate and keep all outputs within a designated output_dir.
 The current pipeline passes filenames and a working directory to avoid path confusion.

 - Long/slow tests and integration checks
   - Anything invoking external tools (darktable-cli, gmic) or large models will be slow and environment-dependent.
-Keep these under an integration marker or skip them by default; use -m integration to opt-in, or -k to exclude.
-Example markers can be added in pytest.ini when this is formalized.
+    - Keep these under an integration marker or skip them by default; use -m integration to opt-in, or -k to exclude.
+    - Example markers can be added in pytest.ini when this is formalized.

 - Configuration files
-  - Operation and model configurations (YAML) live under src/config/ and src/nind_denoise/configs/. read_config in src/denoise.py merges overrides and supports a nightmode flag that moves specific operations between stages.
+  - Operation and model configurations (YAML) live under src/config/ and src/nind_denoise/configs/.
-  - If you add new operations, ensure your YAML updates are reflected in tests that parse and validate the XMP manipulation.

 - Debugging tips
   - Use --debug to preserve intermediate files from denoise.py; otherwise intermediates are cleaned up.
   - Use --verbose to surface additional logging from both CLI and pipeline stages.
-  - If exiv2 raises on metadata cloning, check that input files actually have EXIF chunks (dummy artifacts won’t).

 - Cross-platform notes
   - The repository is used on Windows, MacOS, and Linux.
-Keep path handling via pathlib whenever possible and do not hardcode separators.
-Subprocess args are passed as lists of strings to avoid shell quoting issues.
+    - Keep path handling via pathlib whenever possible and do not hardcode separators.
+    - Subprocess args are passed as lists of strings to avoid shell quoting issues.

 - Contributing checklist
-  - New code paths should have unit tests that do not require external binaries.
-  - Keep imports local/dynamic when crossing src layout boundaries in tests.
-  - Validate that black formatting and basic pytest smoke tests pass locally before opening a PR.
+  - Validate that black formatting, pylint, and basic pytest smoke tests pass locally before opening a PR.

 End of file.